HITLER GOES TO FLORENCE

 PALAZZO MEDICI RICCARDI

-The encounter with the town governor and the noble families of Tuscany within Palazzo Vecchio was not the only scene of Hitler socializing with the high society of Italy.
+The encounter with the town mayor and the noble families of Tuscany within Palazzo Vecchio was not the only scene of Hitler socializing with the high society of Italy.
 Subsequent to the appearance at the balcony facing 100 000 people, the automobile cavalcade took two allies and their entourage to PALAZZO MEDICI RICCARDI.
 The historical residence of the Medici family, built at the direction of one and only Cosimo Medici, the godfather of Vasari Corridor above the heads of the citizens and the ruler, who renamed Palazzo Vecchio.
 At the late hours (7:45 p.m.) of May 9, 1938, Hitler was a VIP guest at the diplomatic entertainment, organized within one of the halls of the long-century home of Medici, later renamed Riccardi after its new owners.
 A carefully served out table for 126 privileged guests was served by 38 servants and the calibrated menu, made mostly of vegetables and fruits, was to please the well-known vegetarian preferences of the German chancellor.
-Any of attendees had a chance to pretaste a vegetable cream soup, strawberry and orange juice, the myriad of bakery and ice-cream as well as beef medallions with beans, chicken breast with salad, and rare wine sorts of 1923 origin, a year when the fascist gained power in Italy.
+Any of the attendees had a chance to pretaste a vegetable cream soup, strawberry and orange juice, the myriad of bakery and ice-cream as well as beef medallions with beans, chicken breast with salad, and rare wine sorts of 1923 origin, a year when the fascist gained power in Italy.
 As much as anything else, Hitler was indeed captivated with the aristocratic women of Tuscany, who succeed in being both beautiful and mothers of many children.